This is a reference on bulk importing locations into ServiceTrade.

 - company_city (required) - the city of the company.

 - company_state (required) - the state of the company.
 (Must be abbreviated to 2 characters, such as NY).

 - company_postalcode - the zip or postal code of the company.

 - company_phone - the main phone number for the company.

 - tags - comma-separated list of tag names.

 - taxable - whether this location should have sales tax charged by default.
-Should be "1" or "yes" if sales tax should be charged.
+Should be "1" if sales tax should be charged.
 If not provided, the location will NOT be taxable.

-How to I import addresses outside of the U.S. or Canada?
+How do I import addresses outside of the U.S. or Canada?

 - You must include latitude and longitude for us to properly map the location.

 - You must include a two-character state/province/region abbreviation.